 Landlords can usually rely on an unsatisfied statutory demand as evidence that a company is unable to pay its debts and should be wound up.
 However, the Act renders any statutory demands issued during the ‘relevant period’ void for this purpose.
 The relevant period is the period starting 1 March 2020 and ending 31 December 2020.
 It does not matter when and how the debt arose.
 What matters is when the statutory demand was served.

 Whilst this legislation is in force, a landlord presenting a winding up petition in the relevant period must be able to show:

 If a landlord wanted to pursue a tenant for unpaid rent in the past, it would often serve a statutory demand.
 If that didn’t work, the landlord could then petition for the tenant company to be wound up.
 Now, landlords have had both an option taken away from them and a burden placed on them should they wish to petition for tenant insolvency.
 In practice it will be very difficult for landlords to show that Coronavirus has not had a financial effect on a commercial tenant, even those who have continued trading.

-It is likely that the relevant period will be extended to protect tenants while they recover from the effects of lockdown.
-MPs have called for the initial period to be extended to September and we will keep this blog updated.
+The relevant period has already been extended to protect tenants while they recover from the effects of lockdown.
+It could be extended again and we will keep this blog updated.